YaswanthMahesh/yaswanthmahesh/README.md

 - 🌱 I’m currently learning
   - React and it's Ecosystem
-  - React's Virtual DOM works and its role in optimizing performance
+  - Working of React's Virtual DOM and its role in optimizing performance
   - Dive into React Hooks, such as useState and useEffect
   - Modern Javascript
 - 👯 I’m looking to collaborate on